hanankhan98/Dockerized-Service/README.md

 ## ✅ Verification

-After pushing to `main`, GitHub Actions will:
+After pushing to `main`, the GitHub Action will:

 1. Build & push the Docker image to Docker Hub.
 2. SSH into your server.
-3. Pull the latest image & run it with `.env` secrets.
+3. Pull the latest image & run it with secrets from `.env`.

 Visit: